Retrieval Enhanced Data Augmentation for Question Answering on Privacy Policies: Abstract

 \section{Abstract}

-Prior studies in privacy policies frame the question answering (QA) tasks as identifying the most relevant text segment or a list of sentences from the policy document for a user query.
-However, annotating such a dataset is challenging as it requires specific domain expertise (e.g., law academics).
-Even if we manage a small-scale one, a bottleneck that remains is that the labeled data are heavily imbalanced (only a few segments are relevant) --limiting the gain in this domain.
-Therefore, in this paper, we develop a novel data augmentation framework based on ensembling retriever models that captures the relevant text segments from unlabeled policy documents and expand the positive examples in the training set.
-In addition, to improve the diversity and quality of the augmented data, we leverage multiple pre-trained language models (LMs) and cascaded them with noise reduction oracles.
+Prior studies in privacy policies frame the question answering (QA) task as identifying the most relevant text segment or a list of sentences from a policy document given a user query.
+Existing labeled datasets are heavily imbalanced (only a few relevant segments), limiting the QA performance in this domain.
+In this paper, we develop a data augmentation framework based on ensembling retriever models that captures the relevant text segments from unlabeled policy documents and expand the positive examples in the training set.
+In addition, to improve the diversity and quality of the augmented data, we leverage multiple pre-trained language models (LMs) and cascade them with noise reduction filter models.
 Using our augmented data on the PrivacyQA benchmark, we elevate the existing baseline by a large margin (10\% F1) and achieve a new state-of-the-art F1 score of 50\%.
 Our ablation studies provide further insights into the effectiveness of our approach.